The Leukaemia Foundation Welcomed Sabrina Abawi as our Light the Night Gold Lantern Ambassador for 2022

 Disclaimer: This story may raise feelings of grief, loss, and distress for some readers.
 If you are experiencing difficulty at any time, remember that you are not alone.
 To connect with a blood cancer support professional and access the Leukaemia Foundation’s grief and bereavement services, you can call 1800 620 420, or you can send us an email at firstname.lastname@example.org.

-On Friday, 30 September, Sabrina Abawi will be lighting a gold lantern in memory of her sister, Summer, who passed away from blood cancer in March 2021 at just 24 years of age.
+On Friday, 30 September, Sabrina Abawi lit a gold lantern in memory of her sister, Summer, who passed away from blood cancer in March 2021 at just 24 years of age.

 Despite an eight-year age gap, Sabrina and Summer were incredibly close from a very young age, and not a day goes by that Sabrina doesn't think about her "golden girl".
 After losing their father in 2018, this made the bond between the two sisters even stronger.